 Older types of refrigerants can damage the environment and contribute to climate change.
 Here’s a look at the history of residential air conditioner refrigerants:

-- Residential air conditioners have used R22, or Freon, for a long time.
+- Residential air conditioners have used R22, or Freon, for many years.
 Scientists discovered it was damaging to the atmosphere and ozone, so production permanently halted on January 1, 2020.

 - R410a is the substitute for R22.
-It’s what you’ll see in all new air conditioners today.
+It’s what you’ll discover in all new air conditioners today.

-If your air conditioning is near (or older than) 15 years, now’s a fantastic time to get started planning for installation.
+If your AC is approaching (or older than) 15 years, now’s a fantastic time to get started planning for installation.

-We get that installing a new system can be a considerable expense.
-That’s why we provide our exclusive Advantage Program™ in addition to financing, With our Advantage Program, you can get an updated, high-efficiency system for just one little monthly payment.
-And get maintenance, repairs and parts at no additional expense.*
+We get that installing a new system can be a major expense.
+That’s why we have our exclusive Advantage Program™ in addition to financing, With our Advantage Program, you can get an updated, high-efficiency system for just one little monthly payment.
+And receive maintenance, repairs and parts at no added expense.*

-Get in touch with us at 239-908-6991 to request an appointment now.
-We’ll review your budget and needs to help you choose the ideal comfort unit for your home.
+Get in touch with us at 239-908-6991 to request an appointment right away.
+We’ll talk through your budget and needs to help you choose the ideal comfort unit for your home.